 A personal injury accident can turn your life upside-down in an instant.
 It disrupts your routines, plans, and goals until you can regain your health and a sense of normalcy in your life.
-Getting necessary medical treatment should be your top priority after an accident.
-But you cannot neglect your legal rights for monetary compensation.
-Too great of a delay in seeking legal advice and/or filing your personal injury lawsuit can cause you to miss out on your opportunity to recover any compensation at all.
+Getting necessary medical treatment should be your top priority after an accident, but don’t neglect your legal rights for monetary compensation.
+Too great of a delay in seeking legal advice and filing your personal injury lawsuit can cause you to miss out on your opportunity to recover any compensation at all.

-Personal Injury Statute of Limitations in Texas and New Mexico
+Personal Injury Statute of Limitations in New Mexico

 New Mexico and Texas have “statutes of limitations” that set forth the time in which individuals must file specific types of cases.
 There are specific statutes of limitation that also apply to personal injury cases.

 New Mexico Statute of Limitations for Personal Injury